Updated: Tuesday 7th April 2020.

 In late-March – following the government’s move to take a more aggressive stance on coronavirus – BBC One found itself resorting to a lesser-used ident – Forest – which has generally been reserved for use in the wake of significant, tragic news events.
 It’s also one of two idents available for times of national crisis.

 Forest is a shot of a group of trees accompanied by a birdsong soundtrack.
 It does not include the Oneness tagline.

 The second option for such circumstances – Logo – features a large version of the BBC One logo, with a similar background to that used on some programme promotions.
 This was used recently by BBC Northern Ireland, to introduce a PIF (public information film) about coronavirus, and also to link into last night’s broadcast by the prime minister, and the news programme that followed it.

-It’s now perhaps time to seriously consider a replacement for the Oneness campaign.
+The regular set of Oneness idents continue in use in most BBC One junctions.
+Is it now time to seriously consider a replacement for the Oneness campaign?
 Reinstating the previous ‘Circles’ ident package is a potential option.
 These sequences would still fit in well with other (existing) OSP elements such as promotion graphics.

 And there’ll always be support for bringing back the 1997 – 2002 idents, featuring the distinctive BBC One balloon.
 Those much-loved sequences provided some stunning aerial shots of various UK countryside and cities, as the balloon floated majestically above.
 Worth noting though, these idents were not filmed in HD.